A diffeomorphism invariant family of metric-affine actions for loop cosmologies: Background evolution equivalence

 \subsection{Physical conditions for equivalence}

-The first condition for background evolution equivalence can be formulated as an equivalence of the Hubble rates of both pictures.
+The first condition for evolution equivalence can be formulated as an equivalence of the Hubble rates of both pictures.
 On the explicitly covariant side, the Hubble rate is a function of the metric-affine $f(\cR)$ Lagrangian, and its first two derivatives, as seen in \eqref{eq:fRFriedmann}.
 On the other hand, in the loop cosmology side, the Hubble rate can be written in terms of the energy density for each of the models as in Eqs. \eqref{eq:LQCFriedmann} to \eqref{eq:mLQC-IFriedmann}.
 Using now the relations that exist in the $f(\cR)$ side between energy density, the Lagrangian, and its first derivative \eqref{eq:DensityOfR}; we can enforce the equivalence of Hubble rates by requiring that the $f(\cR)$ Lagrangian solves a 2nd-order nonlinear ODE.
-This equation will be different for each of the loop cosmology models here considered, but they can all be written in the general form {
+This equation will be different for each of the loop cosmology models here considered, but they can all be written in the general form\footnote{This form will still hold for perfect fluids even if $\omega\neq 1$, as can be derived from the corresponding $\omega$-dependent version of Eq.
+(7).
+However the specific form of A, B and C will depend on $\omega$.} {

 where $A$, $B$ and $C$ are functions of $\cR$, $f(\cR)$ and $f_\cR$ which depend on the loop cosmology models under consideration. }We show the particular values of these coefficients for LQC, mLQC-II and the two asymmetric branches of mLQC-I in Table I.